ryantd42/NY-Legislative-Git/2023/S944A-2023/bill.md

   Section 1.
 Section 8-100 of the election law is amended  by  adding  a new subdivision 5 to read as follows:
-  5. NO  COURT  SHALL  ISSUE  AN  ORDER  CHANGING THE DATE OF A PRIMARY ELECTION WHICH BIFURCATES THE OFFICES AND POSITIONS TO  BE  ELECTED  AND NOMINATIONS  TO BE MADE AS PART OF THE SAME PRIMARY ELECTION PURSUANT TO PARAGRAPH (A) OF SUBDIVISION ONE OF THIS SECTION.
-ANY  ORDER  ISSUED  IN VIOLATION  OF  THIS SUBDIVISION SHALL HAVE NO EFFECT AND SHALL BE DEEMED NULL AND VOID.
+  5. (A)  NO  COURT SHALL ISSUE AN ORDER CHANGING THE DATE OF A PRIMARY ELECTION WHICH BIFURCATES THE OFFICES AND POSITIONS TO  BE  ELECTED  AND NOMINATIONS  TO BE MADE AS PART OF THE SAME PRIMARY ELECTION PURSUANT TO PARAGRAPH (A) OF SUBDIVISION ONE OF THIS SECTION.
+  (B) THE PROVISIONS OF THIS SUBDIVISION SHALL NOT APPLY TO  ANY  PRESI- DENTIAL PRIMARY.
   § 2.
 This act shall take effect immediately.